mF2C/Registration/Support Webservice/README.md

 ```

 ## Usage
-The support Webservice will expose three URIs:
+The support Webservice will expose two URIs:
 ### API
 - Endpoint `http://CloudAgent_Addr:Port/ResouceManagement/Identification/`
 - POST `/GetDeviceID`, DATA -> registers a new device using the dashboard user credentials and returns the CIMIUsrID, IDKey and deviceID formatted as json.
 - POST `/validateIDKey`, DATA -> validates whether an IDKey is authorized or not and  returns operation status and error/success message formatted as json.
-- GET `/registerDevice/{CIMIUsrID}` -> registers a new device using the user resource ID assigned by CIMI and returns the CIMIUsrID, IDKey and deviceID formatted as json.
 ### Examples
 #### Registering a new device using the dashboard user credentials
 ##### Query